Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - chat with a live agent
 - give me a person please
 - i want to talk to a human
+- Can I speak to anyone who can really help me?
+- Could I talk to [Tyrone King](name)?
+- I don't wanna talk to a bot
+- I dont like to talk to a machine
+- I want to talk to a human
+- I want to talk to the founders
+- are there also humans working for your company?
+- can I speak to a person?
+- can i please speak to a human?
+- can you forward me to your team
+- can you please connect me to a real rasa employee?
+- can you put me in touch with a human?
+- do you have human support ?
+- gimme a proper human
+- give me a human
+- give me a human now
+- human handoff
+- i dont wanna talk to a bot
+- i want to speak to a real person
+- i want to speak to customer service
+- i want to talk to a human
+- i want to talk to a person
+- i want to talk to human
+- i want to talk to someone at rasa
+- i want to talk to someone else
+- i want to talk to someone who is smarter than you
+- i would like to speak to a person
+- i'd rather speak with a real rasa employee
+- id like to talk to a real rasa employee
+- let me speak with a real person please
+- let me talk to a human
+- let me talk to a real person
+- please give me a human
+- service agent
+- someone from customer care
+- speak to a real person
+- talking to a bot is stupid
+- that's annoying I'd like to speak to someone real
+- thats not helping, can i talk to human?
+- wrong i want to speak to a human
+- can i speak to human
+- can i speak to your human
+- i want to chat with human
+- How do I talk to a human
+- talk with a human
+- Can i talk to a human instead
+- nevermind.... you're not human ...
+I need to talk to a live person
+- Can you get a human to assist me?
+- Can i talk to a human?
+- Can I talk to a human
+- Can I speak to a human?
+- can i speak to a human
+- no, i want to talk to human
+- can you hand a conversation over to a human?
+- can I talk to human?
+- can I talk to human
+- talk to human
+- i want human :(
+- can i talk to human
+- i want to talk to a human \
+- i want to speak to human
+- can i talk to a real person?
+- connect me to a real person
+- I need a real person
+- can i took with a real person
+- let me speak to a real person
+- let me speak to a real person please
+- i want to talk to a real person

+## intent:restart
+- yep you can restart
+- Please restart this chat/
+- ok restart please
+- please restart the bot
+- restart this conversation
+- i want to restart
+- why don't you restart????
+- hey, i said restart
+- restart session pls
+- restart ps

 ## synonym:emblem
 - emblm